Gabo-araya/sgsi_ext/Readme.md

 Create a new repository for your django project and clone your repository into your computer.

-Add the django3-project-template bitbucket repo as a remote repository:
+Add the magnet-dpt bitbucket repo as a remote repository:
-* `git remote add template git@bitbucket.org:magnet-cl/django3-project-template.git`
+* `git remote add template git@bitbucket.org:magnet-cl/magnet-dpt.git`

 Pull the code from the project template:
 * `git pull template main`